imagineLife/big-site/content/mongo/performance/wired-tiger.md

 ## Journaling

 WiredTiger uses the above checkpoint mechanism as one way of ensuring data durability.
-WiredTiger also uses a [write-ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) to provide atomicity and durability.
+WiredTiger also uses a [write-ahead log](https://en.wikipedia.org/wiki/Write-ahead_logging) (WAL/journal) to provide atomicity and durability.
 Changes to a db first get recorded in a log.
 The log gets written before changes are made to the db.
+The WAL/journal persists data between checkpoints.

+### Mongo Using the Journal

+One way MongoDB can use this wiredTiger journal is to recover data states between saved checkpoints.
+If Mongo Exits between checkpoints, Mongo uses this WAL/journal to "replay" all data mods since the last saved/known checkpoint.